 Select five courses from the following:

-- Aircraft Handling Qualities & Control 5 * (Enrolment on this course is subject to available numbers on flight test course and may require an additional charge)
+- AIRCRAFT HANDLING QUALITIES AND CONTROL 5* (subject to availability on flight test course and may incur an additional charge)

 * signifies courses that constitute the specialism in Aeronautics

 ** signifies courses that constitute the specialism in Systems

 Programme alteration or discontinuation